Tableau Journey Starter Pack

 2. Follow People

-Your data journey is not alone.
-You will learn from people and people will learn from you.
-That’s the beauty of it :)
+Your data journey doesn’t have to be alone.
+You will learn from people and, people will learn from you.
+That’s the beauty of it.

 To start with, Tableau Public Authors are hand-picked by the Tableau Public team and Tableau Public Ambassadors.